Introduction

 You can source videos from multiple platforms, including:

-- Screen recordings: Uploaded to Google Drive or YouTube.
+• Screen recordings: Uploaded to your Google Drive or YouTube channel.

-- Personal video uploads: uploaded to Google Drive or other platforms.
+• Personal video uploads: Hosted on Google Drive or other similar platforms.

-Pro Tip: Remember that internet quality and speed can affect video playback quality, so it's important to consider your audience's technical environment when implementing video content in your documents.
+Pro Tip: Internet speed and connection quality can impact video playback performance.
+Keep your audience’s technical environment in mind when embedding videos in your documents.

 Method 1: Using YouTube Video Links